 Any land your business owns is recorded at historical cost.
 Because land usually has an unlimited useful life, generally accepted accounting standards mandate that land is never depreciated.
 It’s also never written up, even if its fair market value increases.

 Inventory is anything that you purchase with the intent of reselling.
 Inventory is recorded at the price that you paid for it.
-It must be written down to market value if it becomes obsolete, damaged, or its value otherwise drops.
+It must be written down to market value if it becomes obsolete or damaged, or if its value otherwise drops.
 It cannot, however, be written up.

-Securities that the company has invested in and/or purchased to trade on the market and securities available for sale are reported at their fair market value.
-Typically, this is the value that they’re currently trading at on the stock market.
+Securities that the company has invested in or purchased to trade on the market, and securities available for sale are reported at their fair market value.
+Typically, this is the value that they’re currently trading for on the stock market.

 For most companies, these intangible assets are not measured or recorded at all.
 The only time goodwill is calculated is when a company is acquired or sold.